yeyehandsome1984/Cryptosite/README.md

 2. Crypto Chart Page:
     * The page will present data through Line Chart, Pie Chart and a data table.
     * Using dropdown menu to include options for users to interact with.
-    * Display Live occupany data of the selected gym.
     * Display Live day high, low, spot price data of the selected Crypto Coin.